surfalytics/data-projects/dataops-projects/01_git_and_ci_cd/readme.md

           fi
 ```

-It shoudl run pre-commit for all files in branch on every push.
+It should run pre-commit for all files in branch on every push.

 We can also add the INTEGRATION test to make sure the result is matching.
 We would need to add another workflow: